The Best Fictional TV & Movie Teachers Of All Time

 Mark Cooper from Hangin’ With Mr. Cooper

 Former NBA player Mark Cooper becomes a dedicated teacher and basketball coach in Oakland after his playing career ends.
 When he’s not dealing with his students and players, Mark spends time with his gorgeous female roommate — who he eventually starts dating — and other friends.
-Despite it not being in his plans to become a teacher and coach, he rose to the occasion.
+Despite not having planned to become a teacher and coach, he rose to the occasion.
 Mr. Cooper is portrayed by actor and comedian Mark Curry.

 Ms. Valerie Frizzle from The Magic School Bus